Frequently Asked Questions

 What is a “Verification Statement”?

-All students completing the BS degree in Clinical Nutrition and who have completed all UC Davis DPD requirements will be given a signed “Verification Statement” that documents completion of the DPD.
+All students completing the BS degree in Clinical Nutrition and who have completed all UC Davis DPD requirements (including successfully completing all Knowledge Requirements*) will be given a signed “Verification Statement” that documents completion of the DPD.
 This is issued at the time of graduation, once the degree has been officially posted by the University Registrar, typically 2 months post-graduation.
 The Verification Statement is used when preparing for admission to a supervised practice program (dietetic internship), professional membership and registration.

-If a student has determined that he or she will not be pursuing a dietetic internship, it is possible for that student to gain exemption from a particular course (especially if that course is impacted) upon consultation with the program director.
+If a student has determined that they will not be pursuing the RD path (registered dietitian), it is possible for that student to gain exemption from meeting all Knowledge Requirements* upon consultation with the program director.
 Decisions will be made on a case-by-case basis.
 If an exemption is granted, the student will earn the BS in Clinical Nutrition, but not the Verification Statement.
-If circumstances change and the student later requires a Verification Statement, the course or its equivalent must be completed before the Verification Statement will be issued.
+If circumstances change and the student later requires a Verification Statement, the Knowledge Requirement* or its equivalent must be completed before the Verification Statement will be issued.

 The Verification Statement is valid for 10 years, after which an individual would need to complete additional course work (a minimum of 12 UCD units) to receive a new Verification Statement.
 The required courses are NUT 116A/AL and 116B/BL.
 Additional courses will be considered on a case-by-case basis.
 Individual Dietetic Internships may or may not consider applicants with degrees received over 10 years ago.